-Traditional ball heads are versatile and a geared head is great for precision work, but when it comes to supporting big telephoto lenses for wildlife or sports photography, you need a big tripod head.
+Traditional ball heads are versatile and a geared head is great for precision work, but when it comes to supporting big telephoto lenses for wildlife or sports photography, you need a big tripod head (the best gimbal head you can afford).
 Or rather your tripod does…

 Simply using a larger ball head isn’t really ideal, as having the weight of a hefty 400mm+ telephoto lens and chunky camera body perched on top will be a precarious balancing act.
 What makes a gimbal head so special is it lets you lower your camera’s centre of gravity so it effectively hangs alongside the head, rather than having it sitting cautiously on top.